MP Estate Planning UK

 IssueWhy it mattersPractical step

-Outdated nominationsMoney goes to unintended peopleUpdate beneficiary forms and keep copies
+Outdated nominationsMoney goes to an ex-spouse or unintended personUpdate every beneficiary form and keep copies with your will

-• Use insurance to equalise outcomes between spouse and children.
+• Use life insurance strategically to equalise outcomes between your spouse and children from a previous relationship.

-• Take specialist advice when linking policies to a trust to make sure the structure works as intended.
+• Take specialist advice when linking policies to a trust to ensure the arrangement achieves both IHT efficiency and the controlled distribution you intend.

 Strengthen the plan with nuptial agreements and post-divorce reviews

-A clear nuptial agreement can spare partners tense talks and protect pre-marital assets if relationships change.
-It sets expectations early and reduces uncertainty when one person brings significantly more property or savings into a partnership.
+A clear nuptial agreement can save partners from difficult conversations later and protect pre-marital assets if the relationship breaks down.
+With the UK divorce rate currently around 42%, this is not pessimistic planning — it is realistic planning.
+Setting expectations early reduces uncertainty, particularly when one person brings significantly more property, savings or inherited wealth into a new partnership.

 Prenuptial and postnuptial agreements